NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.constructs(cid='auxiliarycoordinate999')
    {}

-An individual metadata construct may be returned without its construct identifier via the `~Field.get_construct` method of the field construct, which supports the same filtering options as above:
+An individual metadata construct may be returned, without its construct identifier, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method:

 .. code:: python